theo-armour/2020/lib/map/README.md

 ## To Do / Wish List

 * Enable selecting from the various sources bitmap tile servers
-* Enable the bitmaps and heigh maps to use different zoom levels - in rder to have te bitmaps represent greater detail and to allow for lower resolution height maps on slower devices
+* Enable the bitmaps and height maps to use different zoom levels - in order to have te bitmaps represent greater detail and to allow for lower resolution height maps on slower devices
 * Enable selecting the number of roes and columns to tiles to display
-* Update the height scale in real time with a slider
 * Add buildings wherever the data is available
 * Add Sun range and analemma diagrams
 * Add a Burning Man "street map" to any location and have it "decal" the terrain